John-Atha/Hangman/README.md

         * `top-menu`, `game-header`, `characters-form`, etc.
 * Bearing in mind that the sections should be updated whenever the state of the game is being modified:
     * I designed the classes to be constructed based on a 'Game` object
-    * I built the abstract class `UpdatableSection` which is being extended by all the sections and therefore forces them to support and `update` method.
+    * I built the abstract class `UpdatableSection` which is being extended by all the sections and therefore forces them to support an `update` method.
     * So, whenever I need to `synchronize` one of the components with the game's state, I use this `update` method.

 #### Exceptions